 How do I get started as a patient?

 NOTE: Our psychiatric consultation practice is currently full.
-The links below will allow intake forms to be completed, but all new applications will be wait-listed until further notice (even if the software provides tentative schedule options).
+The links below will allow intake forms to be completed, but all new applications will be canceled and refunded until further notice (even if the software provides tentative schedule options).
 Using the schedule/intake software is not a guarantee of service or confirmation of appointment.

 For the online new patient application: